Billboard 200: Most albums in the top 10 simultaneously

 Note: Swift is the first living artist to chart five albums in the top 10 simultaneously.
 She was previously the first living soloist to have four albums simultaneously chart in the top 10 for 5 consecutive weeks.

-Note: Had the Billboard 200 allowed catalog albums to chart previous to December 5, 2009, Michael Jackson would have claimed six simultaneous top 10 titles for two consecutive weeks and the Beatles would have claimed five simultaneous top 10 titles that year.
+Note: Had the Billboard 200 allowed catalog albums to chart prior to December 5, 2009, Michael Jackson would have claimed six simultaneous top 10 titles for two consecutive weeks and the Beatles would have claimed five simultaneous top 10 titles that year.